History of cycling infrastructure: Netherlands

 In the Netherlands, bicycle use declined from the post-war period up to about 1975 as automobile use increased and commuting distances increased.
 Bicycle traffic policy was almost completely excluded from the national government vision.
-Things began to turn around in about 1972 with not just the oil crisis, but also the all-time peak in traffic deaths - especially among children, the most vulnerable of road users - leading to the mass Stop de Kindermoord ('Stop the Child Murder') protest.
+Things began to turn around in about 1972 with not just the oil crisis, but also the all-time peak in traffic deaths—especially among children, the most vulnerable of road users—leading to a mass protest movement to Stop de Kindermoord ("Stop Child Murder").
 Local and national policy began to pay more attention to cycling.
 Bicycle use, which had been dropping dramatically, stabilized and even rose over the next two decades.
 Amsterdam's traffic circulation plan of 1978 gave priority to bicycle facilities, in particular separated cycle tracks, which also meant taking some road space away from motor vehicles.
 The national government soon followed with subsidies for constructing bike paths alongside secondary and minor roads so that "lost ground could be made up".
 Another famous traffic circulation plan that gave priority to the cyclist is effective in Groningen.